 We operate two pathways to obtaining this resource: our website gives a telephone number for CMCS (The Churches Ministerial Counselling Service), an organisation offering therapeutic support for clergy, and you will be allocated a practitioner if you contact them directly.
-Alternatively, you can discuss your needs with the Dean of Clergy Well-being who will make a direct referral to a practitioner who is available and suited to your needs.
+Alternatively, you can discuss your needs with the Dean of Clergy Wellbeing who will make a direct referral to a practitioner who is available and suited to your needs.
 This second option is essential if you require sessions for couples or children/young people.
+The Dean of Clergy Wellbeing will be happy to discuss the various options available for clergy and their families, which also includes the option to make a contribution to the cost of your sessions, thus allowing longer-term work.

-Please contact the Dean of Clergy Well-being (leanne.roberts@southark.anglican.org) with queries or for more information about this.
+Please contact the Dean of Clergy Wellbeing (leanne.roberts@southwark.anglican.org) with queries or for more information about this.